 - Remove from the tin and put on your serving plate.
 Smooth the sides with a butter knife to create a neater finish

-- To decorate, put the salted caramel in a bowl and microwave it for 30 seconds so it is more runny.
+- To decorate, put the salted caramel in a bowl and microwave it for 15-30 seconds so it is pourable.
 If your sauce is already runny you don't need to do this.
 Let it cool for a minute or so, so you're not pouring hot liquid onto the cheesecake

 - Pour the sauce over the cheesecake and let it spread and drip down the sides.
 Use a palette knife to smooth it out and push it to the edges if it doesn't spread/drip enough